Microsoft Edge Management

 Prerequisites for deploying

 For clients targeted with a Microsoft Edge deployment:

 PowerShell Execution Policy can't be set to Restricted.

 - PowerShell is executed to perform the installation.

-The device running the Configuration Manager console needs access to the following endpoints:
+The device running the Configuration Manager console needs access to the following endpoints for deploying Microsoft Edge: